 During cold temperatures, transmission operation may be modified depending on engine and transmission temperature as well as vehicle speed.
 This feature improves warm up time of the engine and transmission to achieve maximum efficiency.
-Engagement of both the torque converter clutch and the top overdrive gear are inhibited until the transmission fluid is warm (refer to the "Note" under "Torque Converter Clutch" in this section).
-During extremely cold temperatures (-16°F [-27°C] or below), operation may briefly be limited to first and direct gears only.
-Normal operation will resume once the transmission temperature has risen to a suitable level.
+Engagement of the torque converter clutch is inhibited until the transmission fluid is warm (refer to the "Note" under "Torque Converter Clutch" in this section).
+On models with 66RFE transmission, top overdrive gear is also inhibited until the transmission fluid is warm, and during extremely cold temperatures (-16°F [-27°C] or below), operation may briefly be limited to first and direct gears only.
+On trucks with AS66RC transmission, fifth and sixth gears may be inhibited briefly on cold starts below 41°F (5°C), and during very cold temperatures (-4°F [-20°C] or below), operation may briefly be limited to third gear only.
+During this condition, the ability of the vehicle to accelerate under heavily loaded conditions may be reduced.

+In all cases, normal operation will resume once the transmission temperature has risen to a suitable level.